Kids Plaza Osaka: A Hands-on Museum and Indoor Playground

 It’s also right outside Exit 2 of Ogimachi Station on the Osaka Metro Sakaisuji Line.

-If you’re traveling in Osaka with kids, you might also be interested in these other articles:
+If you’re traveling in Osaka with kids, you might also be interested in these other articles, all written from a local mom’s perspective:

 JOIN THE MAILING LIST